 The goal in most organizations is to build multi-use data infrastructure that is not subject to past constraints, but the focus in our market has been on acquiring technology, ignoring the larger IT landscape within which this technology lives and the data architecture that lies at its core.
 If one expects longevity from a platform, the architecture should be designed rather than accidental.

 Architecture is more than just software.
 It starts from use and includes the data, technology, methods of building and maintaining, and organization of people.
 But what are the design principles that lead to good design and a functional data architecture, and what are the assumptions that limit older approaches?
 How can one integrate with, migrate from, or modernize an existing data environment?
 How will this affect an organization’s data management practices?

-Mark Madsen explores design assumptions and principles to apply when building multi-use data infrastructure and walks you through a reference architecture to use as you work to unify your analytics infrastructure.
+Mark Madsen and Todd Walter explore design assumptions and principles to apply when building multi-use data infrastructure and walk you through a reference architecture to use as you work to unify your analytics infrastructure.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org